trusteddomainproject/ARC_Community_Sealers/README.md

 # ARC_Community_Sealers

-Lists compiled by the ARC community to help with adoption
+Lists compiled by the ARC community to help bootstrap the usage of ARC by smaller mediators and receivers or anyone without a robust reputation system of their own.

 ## community_sealer_whitelist